 Nelma Montgomery Karns and her twin, Wilma, were born July 16, 1921, in Leon, OK to John C. and Gertrude (Binning) Montgomery.
 Upon graduation from Marietta High School, she and Wilma moved to Stillwater to attend Oklahoma A&M College (OSU).
 They resided at 304 S. Duck with their older sister, LaJuana.
 While attending college, she met W. T. “Theron” Karns.
 Despite the fact that she had never been farther than 200 miles from Marietta, in 1944 she took a train, alone, to Washington, D.C., where she knew no one, so that they could be married.

-To send flowers in memory of Nelma Montgomery Karns, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Nelma Montgomery Karns, please visit our Heartfelt Sympathies Store.

 After the War, they returned to Stillwater for Theron to finish his degree, then moved to Watonga where Theron began his career in banking and she began the job she loved and at which she excelled: making a home for her family.
 Later they lived for a short time in Midwest City before moving to Healdton, where they resided for 45 years.
 They returned to Stillwater in 1998.